paulRbr/rewrite-tester/README.md

 - From the sources

     - Clone the repository and use the default rake task to run the tests.
 You will need to give the absolute path of a file containing a list of `RewriteRules` through a `RULES` env variable.
+Additionally you will need to provide a `HTTP_HOST` env variable, containing the host that you are testing against.

     ```bash
-    $ RULES=/path/to//my/rules rake
+    $ HTTP_HOST=www.example.com RULES=/path/to//my/rules rake
     ```

 - From your project

     - Include the gem in your `Gemfile`